MariaDBJones/REST2SQL-plugin/README.md

 ## Contributions

 * [Awesome people](https://github.com/SylvainA77/JSON-API-plugin/blob/main/Contributions.md)
 * If you want to contribute, please take a look at branches.
 The development branch is announced in the project status.
-There will be one per http method to handle with corresponding name.